Italian Fig Cookies (cuccidati)

 • Start making the shortcrust pastry dough following this recipe.

-• Chop the chocolate, the almonds, and whizz the figs in a food processor.
+• Chop the chocolate and the toasted almonds, and whizz the figs in a food processor.

 Top view of a wooden chopping board with chopped chocolate and almonds, a chef knife in the background.

-• Using your hands mix all the ingredients for the filling until well combined.
+• Mix all the filling ingredients in one bowl until well combined.

-• Roll out with a rolling pin a piece of pastry into a long rectangular shape.
+• Roll out a piece of pastry with a rolling pin, making a log shape.

-• Shape the fig filling like a long sausage and place it in the centre of the pastry.
+• Shape the filling like a sausage and place it in the center of the pastry.

-Two images showing a glass bowl and some shortcrust pastry full of Italian fig cookies filling.
+Two images showing a glass bowl and some shortcrust pastry full of cuccidati filling.

-• Fold each side of pastry carefully.
-I use a pizza scraper which is very useful to gently lift the shortcrust pastry.
+• Fold each side of the pastry carefully.
+I use a pizza scraper to lift the shortcrust pastry.

-• When you’ve folded the pastry on both sides, gently press the log and place the seam side down.
+• Fold the pastry on both sides, and place it seam-side down.

 • Place them on a large cookie sheet and bake for 17 minutes at 170°C/340°F.